YoussefMRefaat/Todobest/README.md

 ## Introduction

-- A simple todo list app that is built using **Laravel & AJAX**
+- A simple todo list app in **Laravel & AJAX**

-- I built this project to practice on what I had learned in backend development.

-## Version 1.0 features
+## Features

 #### The user can :-
-1. Sign up
-2. Login and logout
+1. Sign-up, Sign-in, and logout
-3. Create, done, undone, and delete a todo
+2. Create, done, undone, and delete a todo
-4. Update his information including password
+3. Update account settings and password

 ###### API only features
-5. Update a specific todo
+1. Update a specific todo
-6. Handle due date and reminder of todos
+2. Set due dates and reminders of todos

 ###### Web only features
-6. Verify his email
+1. Verify the email
-7. Reset the password
+2. Reset the password

-## Frontend
+## Front-end

 - Views are just for testing backend and practicing on blades.
   <br> <br>